 Dinosaurs.
 And crying.

-Timothy Morton and Jennifer Walshe join forces to explore the multiplicity of temporalities at the heart of being human.
+Timothy Morton and Jennifer Walshe join forces to explore the multiplicity of temporalities at the heart of being human in this new opera presented in collaboration with the Serpentine Galleries.
 Everyone in the room is important – the fast-paced digital time of M.C.
 Schmidt and Walshe, the deep geological rhythms of Lee Patterson, the liminal eternal drones of Áine O’Dwyer.
 The shifting tectonic plates of Streifenjunko and Vilde&Inga.
 The audience, whose entropy demonstrates that time is indeed passing.

 Duration: The audience will be monitored by heat-sensitive cameras throughout the show.
 The duration of the performance will be between 70 and 90 minutes, dependent on the level of entropy present in the room.

 Commissioned by Borealis – en festival for eksperimentell musikk, Sonic Acts, MaerzMusik –Festival for Time Issues, Ultima Oslo Contemporary Music Festival, and London Contemporary Music Festival / Serpentine Galleries.